Reionization after JWST: a photon budget crisis?: Modeling Reionization

-The arrival of JWST has shaken this picture.
-New observations from different teams are converging on larger values of $\xi_{\rm ion}$ towards higher redshifts and fainter galaxies (though see \citealt{Endsley23_reionization} where $\xi_{\rm ion}$ is still high but grows towards the bright end instead, we study this case in Appendix~\ref{app:otherUVLF}).
+The arrival of JWST is opening a new window to reionization.
+Observations from different teams are finding large values of $\xi_{\rm ion}$, in some cases growing towards higher redshifts and fainter galaxies (though see \citealt{Endsley23_reionization} where $\xi_{\rm ion}$ is still high but grows towards the bright end instead, we study this case in Appendix~\ref{app:otherUVLF}).
 In particular, \citet{Simmonds24_xiion} find a consistent increase in $\xi_{\rm ion}$ up to $z = 9$ and $\MUV=-16.5$ (where we will conservatively cap $\xi_{\rm ion}$ to avoid extrapolation), well fit by \be \log_{10} \left [\xi_{\rm ion}/{(\rm Hz \, erg^{-1})} \right] \approx 25.8 + 0.11 (\MUV+17) + 0.05 (z-7). \ee Such faint, early galaxies will produce $\sim4$ times more ionizing photons than expected pre-JWST~\citep[][implying a very young stellar population]{Atek24_Nature_xiion}.
 The purple line in Fig.~\ref{fig:xHIz} shows how reionization would progress assuming this JWST-calibrated $\xi_{\rm ion}$, while keeping everything else the same.
 In this case the additional photons would kick-start reionization by $z\sim 12$ and finish it by $z\sim 8$, far overproducing the CMB optical depth ($\tau_{\rm CMB} \approx 0.08$) when compared to observations.
 Here we have kept $\fesc=0.2$ as in \citetalias{Robertson:2015uda}, so the astute reader may wonder if newer inferences of the escape fraction delay reionization.